Sabrina Jackintell

 Sabrina Patricia Jackintell (31 January 1940 – 15 January 2012) was an American glider pilot.
-She still holds the women's record for highest altitude in a glder.
+She still holds the women's record for highest altitude in a glider.
 She also attempted to break the Women's Land Speed Record.

 Personal life

 Sabrina Jackintell (née Sadie Patricia Paluga) was born at Youngstown, Ohio. the second child of John and Sadie Skvarka Paluga.
 Her father was a steel worker who had emigrated from Czechoslovakia.
 She attended Wilson High School in Youngstown.
 She was a talented painter.
 One of her paintings was exhibited at the Carnegie Museum, Pittsburgh, Ohio, in 1956.
 She graduated from the University of Florida, Gainesville, in 1960.
 While in college she began modelling and was featured on the cover of the fashion magazine, Vogue.

-During her life, she lived in Ohio, Florida, Colorado (where she did most of her glider flying) and Southern California.
+She lived in Ohio, Florida, Colorado (where she did most of her glider flying) and Southern California.
 She was married to Jerry E. Jackintell, also from Youngstown, and a fellow student at the University of Florida.
 They had a son, Jerry, and daughter, Lori.
 They divorced in El Paso County, Colorado, 9 June 1982.

 In later life Sabrina also enjoyed collecting antiques, spending time with her dogs, and quilting.

 Sabrina Jackintell died at Sebring, Florida, 15 January 2012 at the age of 71 from causes including complications from osteoporosis.